 - Finally, the thesis must be written in compliance with norms for academic and scholarly expression and for publication in the public domain (see section: withholding a thesis from circulation temporarily).

 The nature of academic research requires adherence to McGill’s policies on:

 Research involving human participants, animal subjects, micro-organisms, living cells, other biohazards, and/or radioactive materials must have had the appropriate compliance certification.
 Copies of any certificates of compliance must be retained by the supervisor and student in accordance with McGill’s policies on research ethics.
 Supervisors indicate on the Nomination of Examiners and Thesis Submission Form that the thesis research has complied with all ethical standards.
-(See our Research ethics and safety site, including the On-Line Interactive TCPS-Tutorial for students conducting research with human subjects and Research Grants Office – research ethics and compliance).
+See the Ethics and Compliance webpage for further information about certification and training requirements.

-- It is necessary for students, supervisors and any other collaborators to have written intellectual property agreements regarding thesis research.
+- Students, supervisors, and any other collaborators must have written intellectual property agreements regarding thesis research.

 - These agreements must be consistent with the requirements of thesis examination and availability in the public domain.

-- Every student must be aware of any limitations or approvals required for publication of the research, including the examination and publication of a thesis.
+- Students must be aware of any limitations or approvals required for publication of the research, including the examination and publication of a thesis.